IceCreamYou/THREE.Terrain/roadmap.md

 ## 1.x

-Add jaggedness to summary
-TRI and jaggedness and maybe fittedPlane.slope are not normal; the summary should reflect this Add mode bucket for elevation and slope to the analysis Add an explanation of the terms used to the analysis panel in the demo Add a Slope/Curve and a pure Random generator
+Add an explanation of the terms used to the analysis panel in the demo Add a Slope/Curve and a pure Random generator
 The steps filter seems to be misbehaving